 My boys’ immediate response to her question was ” Play computer games all day.”

 Well thanks kids, that’s really helpful!
 True, we put no limit on their online time, after all, if somebody tried to take my computer away from me it wouldn’t be pretty.
-But there is one condition, they can use their screens freely, so long as they do something else too.
+You may think that kids freely using computers is a recipe for childhood obesity, it’s not.
+Because they’re free to move around all day, rather than being confined to school rooms and desks, they’re fit, strong and healthy.
+Schoolrooms take their toll on kids’ health.
+There is one condition, they can use their screens freely, so long as they do something else too.
 We have laptops, not tablets, so gaming is limited to at-home only, thankfully.

 We’re not socially isolated here although our social need is small.
 There are other English speakers in the village that we see almost daily and we all pull together to laugh our way through the obstacles of the big freeze.
 Our Romanian neighbours are always around, we can’t communicate so well, but it’s always good to see them and find out more about how things are done in this incredible part of the world.
 Our Romanian improves, word by hard won word.